talbright/dockerfile-build/README.md

-Build and manage docker images.
+Build and manage docker images with a docker registry.